DefineTal/T1A3-Terminal_Application/readme.md

 ```
 ---

-E231 is an error regarding me missing a space after a comma.
+E231 is an error regarding missing a space after a comma.
 Usually I do this automatically but there are points in which I do miss it occasionally.
 This does highlight the use of programs such as flake8 that act like a code proof reader to find things that you miss.

-E303 is flagged is I leave too many blank lines between statements of code.
+E303 is flagged if I leave too many blank lines between statements of code.
 Keeping a consistent number of lines improves the readability of code immensely.

 W292 much like its brother W291 and W293 confused me on why it recommended by the pep8 styling guide.
-After some quick searching I had found out that within the UNIX and Linux ecosystem it expects text files to end in a newline.
+After some quick searching I had found out that within  UNIX and Linux ecosystems it expects text files to end in a newline.
 This convention is still used today and the reason why pep8 recommended it.